epics-containers/epics-containers.github.io/docs/tutorials/ioc_changes2.md

 # Or ctrl+shift+p and choose "Remote-Containers: Reopen in Container"
 ```

-Note that if you do not see the prompt to reopen in container, you can open
+Note that if you do not see the prompt to reopen in the container, you can open
 the `Remote` menu with `Ctrl+Alt+O` and select `Reopen in Container`.

 The `build` script does two things.